SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### Some extra methods

 We will also define the methods `isContactSelected` and `selectedContact` to know if a contact is currently selected and to return it.
-It will help us later to add contact just after the currently selected contact.
+It will help us later to add a contact just after the currently selected contact.

 ```
-EgContactBookPresenter >> isContactSelected
+ContactBookPresenter >> isContactSelected

     ^ self table selectedItems isNotEmpty
 ```

 ```
-EgContactBookPresenter >> selectedContact
+ContactBookPresenter >> selectedContact

     ^ table selection selectedItem
 ```